Hoyden88/Programs/README.md

 # Programs
-Some programs that i have created.
+Some programs that I have created.

+They are generally console apps, with documentation and comments throughout.

+If you have any questions, please feel free to contact me at: lhehoy@gmail.com.